Pindori Kalan

 Pindori Kalan is a small village located in Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.

 Demography

-Pindori Kalan has a population of over 3700 and is located about 26 kilometres northwest of Gujranwala city.
+Pindori Kalan has a population of over 3,700.
+It is located about 26 kilometres northwest of Gujranwala city.
 For cargo delivery Pakistan Post is active in village.
-Village has all basic facilities else government hospital and natural gas.
+The village has all basic facilities, except for a government hospital and natural gas connections for households.

 Education

-For education in the village a Government Schools are functional by Government of Punjab, Pakistan under Board of Intermediate and Secondary Education, Gujranwala.
-For higher-level education some student move to Kalaske Cheema and some Ahmad Nagar Chattha, for higher university level education people move to Gujranwala and Gujrat, Pakistan.
-While some private institute also functions in the area.
+Government schools are functional by Government of Punjab, Pakistan under Board of Intermediate and Secondary Education, Gujranwala.
+These include Government Boys Primary School (GPS), Pindori Kalan.
+For higher-level education some students move to Kalaske Cheema and Ahmad Nagar Chattha, and for university education to Gujranwala and Gujrat.
+Some private schools also function in the area.